 Brexit: the implications for M&A and corporate

-Brexit is unlikely to have a major effect on UK company law as this is an area of EU law which is largely left to individual member states to regulate.
-It could, however, affect the ability of UK-based companies to use European company structures.
+Brexit is also unlikely to have a major effect on UK company law as this is an area of EU law which is largely left to individual member states to regulate.
+It will, however, affect the ability of UK-based companies to use certain European company structures.

 This document (and any information accessed through links in this document) is provided for information purposes only and does not constitute legal advice.
 Professional legal advice should be obtained before taking or refraining from any action as a result of the contents of this document.